 Region: Mexico | ABV: 40% | Tasting Notes: Citrus, Brine, Agave

 “This is great quality and affordable tequila that stands out really well with various cocktails,” says Danilo Bozovic of rooftop bar and restaurant Sugar in Miami.
-The Olmeca Altos blanco, which is crafted from blue Weber agave grown at elevations of nearly 7000 feet in the Los Altos region of Jalisco, works particularly well in a Paloma—a mix of tequila, lime juice and grapefruit soda.
+The Olmeca Altos blanco, which is crafted from blue Weber agave grown at elevations of nearly 7000 feet in the Los Altos region of Jalisco, works particularly well in a Paloma drink—a mix of tequila, lime juice and grapefruit soda.

 “With an unrivaled smoothness at this price point, this tequila can be enjoyed straight or mixed in a cocktail.” —Jonathan Cunningham, bar manager, Husk Barbeque, Greenville, S.C.

 Best for Tequila and Tonic